psteinb/hpc-in-a-day/_episodes/01-01-taking-the-space-shuttle.md

 ~~~
 {: .bash}

-He continues to explain, that typically people perform computationally heavy tasks on the cluster and prepare files that contain the results or a subset of data to create final results.
+He continues to explain, that typically people perform computationally heavy tasks on the cluster and prepare files that contain the results or a subset of data to create final results on the individuals laptop.
 So communication to and from the cluster is done mostly by transferring files.
-For example, Rob asks Lola to use a file of her liking and transfer it over.
+For example, Rob asks Lola to use a [file of her liking](../filesystem/home/rob/this_weeks_canteen_menus/todays_canteen_menu.pdf) and transfer it over.
 For this, he advises her to use the secure copy command, `scp`.
 As before, this establishes a secure encrypted temporary connection between Lola's laptop and the cluster just for the sake of transferring the files.
 After the transfer has completed, scp will close the connection again.

 ~~~
 $ scp todays_canteen_menu.pdf lola@{{ site.workshop_login_host }}:todays_canteen_menu.pdf